 Password reset emails are the quintessential phishing emails.
 In some cases, phishing emails do a great job of imitating the sender’s brand, but other times, they’re poorly formatted and sloppy.
 If you’re sending a password reset email that includes some sloppy text and an awkward URL with a randomly generated token, it’s easy for people to be hesitant about whether they can trust it.
 Of course, if they just requested the email, they won’t worry, but that doesn’t always happen.
 So, where possible, make sure to include some relevant information to help your emails stand out from phishing attempts.

-And, if you know that you have a widespread phishing problem due to the nature of your business, make sure you’ve implemented a DMARC policy to address the problem and give your customers reason to be more confident emails from you are actually from you.
+And, if you know that you have a widespread phishing problem due to the nature of your business, make sure you’ve implemented a DMARC policy to address the problem and give your customers reason to be more confident that emails from you are actually from you.

 Slow sending or poor deliverability #